A bird’s eye view of Gerickes Point is seen from the farm above the

 Of course this doesn't mean they don't travel along the coastline.
 It just means that they constantly return to this quieter area to rest.
 It also means that you have a good chance of seeing them along the whole shoreline of Sedgefield beaches and particularly from the lion's head at Gerickes Point.

-In the winter and spring months, the Lion’s Head at Gerickes Point is a great vantage point from which to see Southern Right whales as they migrate northwards from the Antarctic to mate and calf in the shallow waters along the Agulhas bank and in protected bays along our coastline.
+In the winter and spring months, the Lion’s Head at Gerickes Point is a great vantage point from which to see Southern Right and Humpback whales as they migrate northwards from the Antarctic to mate and calf in the shallow waters along the Agulhas bank and in protected bays along our coastline.

 At Gerickes Point you cannot help but notice the magnificent weathered sandstone cliffs that are some of the highest in South Africa.
 They are, in effect, fossilised dunes!
 These cliffs provide nesting sites for two colonies of Cape and White Breasted Cormorants that are frequently seen in large numbers in the Swartvlei Lagoon.
 Besides these, seagulls, herons and oystercatchers in particular are plentiful at Gerickes.

 The previously endangered African Black Oystercatcher is endemic to South Africa and at one time it was estimated that there were no more that 5000 birds along our coastline.
 Steps taken to protect their breeding areas have made all the difference and it seems these birds have recovered well.

 There are many successful breeding pairs in the vicinity of Gerickes Point and they are striking birds to look at and interesting to observe.
 They mate for life.
 You might notice that a good number have been ringed.